 - drive straight down Austria towards Graz

-- head into Slovenia in the direct of Maribor
+- head into Slovenia in the direction of Maribor

 - drive to Croatia and head towards Zagreb